South Iceland | A Region Like No Other

 The Secret Lagoon in Flúðir is Iceland’s oldest outdoor swimming pool, tracing its origins all the way back to 1891.

-Now a popular and modern resort widely stopped at during Golden Circle sightseeing trips, the water remains at a perfect 38-40 degree’s Celsius throughout the year.
+Now a popular and modern resort widely stopped at during Golden Circle sightseeing trips, the water remains at a perfect 38-40 degree’s Celsius throughout the year, making it a fantastic bathing spot while watching the Northern Lights in the winter.

 In between bathing, make sure to check out the steaming fumaroles and bubbling mud pots that surround the lagoon, as well as provide its soothing heat.